ermongroup/cs228-notes/preliminaries/applications/index.md

 ## Image Denoising

-Given an image corrupted by noise (e.g., an old photograph), we can attempt to restore it based on our probabilistic model of what images look like
+Similarly, given an image corrupted by noise (e.g., an old photograph), we can attempt to restore it based on our probabilistic model of what images look like:

 ![Image Denoising](imageDenoising4.png)

 # Text Models

-Suppose we can construct a probability distribution $$p(x)$$ over sequences of words or characters $$x$$ that assigns high probability to (English) sentences.
+Knowing the probability distribution can also help us with text models.
+Suppose we can construct a probability distribution $$p(x)$$ over sequences of words or characters $$x$$ that assign high probability to proper (English) sentences.
+This distribution can be gathered by using articles from Wikipedia.

 ## Sampling

-Suppose we use Wikipedia as our training data, and learn a model $$p(x)$$ based on it.
-We can then sample from the model, generating new Wikipedia-like articles like the following one:
+Using the $$p(x)$$ described above, we can sample from the model and generate new Wikipedia-like articles like the following one:

 ---
 Naturalism and decision for the majority of Arab countries' capitalide was grounded